Community Standards Bylaw Highlights

 Cause damage to property: No person shall throw or propel an object that is likely to damage any property.

 Pump/Cause/Direct water onto property: No person shall pump water, or otherwise direct or cause any water to flow onto someone else’s property.
-This applies to sump pumps and eavestroughs; however, it does not apply to other property drainage such as melting snow that has been legally piled, normally flowing rain water, or any natural flooding type of events.
+This applies to sump pumps and eavestroughs; however, it does not apply to other property drainages such as melting snow that has been legally piled, normally flowing rainwater, or any natural flooding type of events.